Volk-aan/CookBookApp-Workshop/README.md

 ### 1. Open Solution in Visual Studio

-1. Open **Start/MonkeyFinder.sln**
+1. Open **Start/CookBookApp.sln**

-This MonkeyFinder contains 4 projects
+This CookBookApp contains 4 projects

-* MonkeyFinder  - Shared .NET Standard project that will have all shared code (model, views, view models, and services)
+* CookBook  - Shared .NET Standard project that will have all shared code (model, views, view models, and services)
-* MonkeyFinder.Android - Xamarin.Android application
+* CookBook.Android - Xamarin.Android application
-* MonkeyFinder.iOS - Xamarin.iOS application (requires a macOS build host)
+* CookBook.iOS - Xamarin.iOS application (requires a macOS build host)
-* MonkeyFinder.UWP - Windows 10 UWP application (requires Visual Studio /2017 on Windows 10)
+* CookBook.UWP - Windows 10 UWP application (requires Visual Studio /2017 on Windows 10)

 ![Solution](Art/Solution.PNG)

-The **MonkeyFinder** project also has blank code files and XAML pages that we will use during the Hands on Lab.
+The **CookBook** project also has blank code files and XAML pages that we will use during the Hands on Lab.
 All of the code that we modify will be in this project for the workshop.

 ### 2. NuGet Restore